Frequeently Asked Questions

 How to switch between Single-circuit/Multi-circuits?

-All GEN3/GEN3-pro are factory set to Multi-circuits mode: fuel assist circuit on and air assist circuit off.
-Due to the differences of each engine and the limitations of a Single-circuit, we usually recommend users to use a Multi-circuits mode.
-The Multi-circuits mode has better engine compatibility.
+All GEN3+ are factory set to Multi-circuit mode: fuel assist circuit on and air assist circuit off.
+Due to the differences of each engine and the limitations of a Single-circuit, we usually recommend users to use a Multi-circuit mode.
+The Multi-circuit mode has better engine compatibility.
 Users can easily get stable idle state and strong bottom-end torque and Unmatched Throttle Response.
-Of course, if your engine is healthy enough, You can also get the same performance with Single-circuit mode.Note that the GNE3/GEN3-pro four-stroke version must be a Multi-circuits operating mode.
+Of course, if your engine is healthy enough, You can also get the same performance with Single-circuit mode.Note that the GEN3+ four-stroke version must be a Multi-circuits operating mode.

 Single-circuit: (2T only)